Breaking News

 "We like Schell's, we like beer," Fritsche said.
 "This is one of the best."

-The day concluded with another Bockfest tradition, the ceremonial burning of a wooden goat as crowds gathered around the fire.
+The festival concluded with another Bockfest tradition, the ceremonial burning of a wooden goat in the lower level of Schell's.
+After the burning of the goat, visitors headed downtown for the after parties.